Designing No-Code Ready Modules

 - Deploying a database with constraints on resource allocation and deployment region

-The no-code provisioning workflow prompts users to set values for the module's input variables before creating the new workspace and deploying resources.
+The no-code provisioning workflow prompts users to set values for the module version's input variables before creating the new workspace and deploying resources.
 We recommend setting reasonable defaults when possible to reduce the effort and expertise needed to deploy the module.
-Remember that the workspace can also access variable values set through global variable sets in your organization.
+Remember that the workspace can also access variable values set through global or project level variable sets in your organization.

 If your module has variables without defaults, you can define options to limit the values a user can input when you enable a module for no-code provisioning.
 You can define input options using the Terraform Cloud UI, the No-Code Provisioning API, or the TFE provider.
 We recommend using the TFE provider if you want to track variable input options through a code approval process, therefore keeping your configuration as code.